ansemjo/version.sh/README.md

 A greatly simplified, less configurable, but modern implementation is found in `version-simple.sh`.
 It requires `bash` and a Git version of at least 2.32.0 because it uses the `%(describe)` string mentioned above. *Note that this includes any server-side binaries as well!
-I.e. if your project is hosted on GitHub you shouldn't use it yet because GitHub's `git` does not support this as of now (2021-11).*
+I.e. check if your repository host supports this!*
+As of 2021-11-23 I have verified that GitHub does support it.